ryandotclair/compare-csv-embeddings/README.md

 # Purpose

-This Python script takes two csv files and uses Azure OpenAI (embeddings) to compare a column in each file against each other.
+This Python script takes two csv files and uses Azure OpenAI (embeddings) to compare a column in each file against each other and generates a third csv file that has only the matches.
 This has been tested against Python 3.11.

 # Requirements
 - Python 3.x